Dr. G.R. Damodaran College of Science: Campus life

 Associations include National Service Scheme (NSS), Youth Red Cross, Geo-Computing Club, Placement Cell.
 The college has sporting activities, with facilities and trainers for basketball, badminton, table tennis, Cricket, Football and volleyball.
 An IGNOU Study Centre is also present.

 Alumni

 Alumni associations are spread across the Americas, Europe, Australia and the Middle East.
+Many of the alumni members hold top positions at various organisations around the world.
+Kartiki Gonsalves has won the academy awards for the best short documentary at the 95th Academy Awards.